Wintermute0110/kodi-install/README.md

 # ./install-build-dependencies-debian.sh
 ```

-As the `kodi` user, before compilation Kodi build directory needs to be configured:
+As the `kodi` user, the Kodi build directory needs to be configured
+before compilation:
 ```
 $ cd /home/kodi/KodiInstall
 $ ./configure-kodi.sh